-When side fluing, slide the elbow extension onto the elbow, push on fully and align the hole for securing screw with arrow on elbow.
-Engage the screw from accessory pack 'C' into the pre-.drilled hole in elbow extension and screw fully home.
+When side fluing, slide the elbow extension onto the elbow and ensure that it is pushed on fully.
+Engage the screw from accessory pack 'C' into the pre-drilled hole in the elbow extension and screw fully home.
 The screw which is self drilling will pierce the elbow and secure the extension to the elbow.